Escaping from (and avoiding) trouble

 Several summoning spells are great for defensive purposes even if they're useless for offense.
 You can exchange places with allies automatically, but an enemy will have to fight through or walk around them to get to you.
 This means that even a lowly rat can open up that vital one-square space for a stair escape!

 The best spell for defensive purposes is Summon Butterflies.
-It instantly surrounds you with a two-tile thick layer of butterflies that interfere with your enemies' travel and ranged attacks.
+It instantly surrounds you with butterflies (numbers increasing with spellpower) that interfere with your enemies' travel and ranged attacks.

 Poison and pillar dancing